 The communications stack for InterSystems IRIS is Winsock, and errors reported from this communications mode are the names of the Winsock error codes.
 For example, WSAECONNREFUSED means the connection was refused.

 In the Terminal, you can enter ObjectScript commands of all kinds.
+The Terminal does not support multiline mode for entering commands, so the entire command must be typed on a single line.
 For example:

 Also, large input buffers may defer the action of keys that attempt to stop the input flow such as Ctrl-C or Ctrl-S. This is also dependent on processor and connection speed.
 A special effort was made to respond to keystrokes before host input.

 You can also run Terminal scripts, which are files with the extension .scr existing in your file system.
 The Terminal provides a small set of commands you can use in these scripts, including a command that sends an ObjectScript command to the Terminal, as if you had typed it manually.